derijkp/readsaber/README.md

     Using -refseqannot you can give an alternative value, e.g.
-        '$chromosome' to show the chromosome the transcript/genomic sequence was found on, 'genomic' for allways giving the string genomic (without the numeric postfix)
+        '$chromosome' to show the chromosome the transcript/genomic sequence was found on, 'genomic' for allways giving the string genomic (without the numeric postfix) You can give this option more than once.

 `-addsequences 0/1`
     set to 1 to add sequence data to the per read output file